JupiterOne-Archives/docs-old/docs/integrations/google-cloud/index.md

 1. Create the service account without a role.
 Copy the email address of the new service account (e.g. `my-sa@my-j1-project.iam.gserviceaccount.com`)
 1. Generate and copy a new service account key
-1. Enable all service APIs in the "main" project that you'd like JupiterOne to access across each of the projects we will generate later.
+1. Enable all service APIs in the "main" project and each "child" project that you'd like JupiterOne to access.
 Documentation for enabling service APIs is described in an earlier section of this document.
 1. Switch to the organization that you'd like to create individual integration instances for each project
 1. [Create a new custom role](https://cloud.google.com/iam/docs/creating-custom-roles)